magore/hp85disk/README.md

    * <http://www.hpmusuem.org>
    * <http://bitsavers.trailing-edge.com>
    * <http://en.wikipedia.org/wiki/IEEE-488>
+   * See Documents folder

 ## SS80 References: ("SS80" is the short form used in the project)
    * "Subset 80 from Fixed and flexible disc drives"
    * Printed November, 1985
    * HP Part# 5958-4129
+   * See Documents folder

 ## CS80 References: ("CS80" is the short form used in the project)
    * "CS/80 Instruction Set Programming Manual"
    * Printed: APR 1983
    * HP Part# 5955-3442
+   * See Documents folder

 ## Amigo References: ("A" or "Amigo" is the short form used in the project)
    * "Appendix A of 9895A Flexible Disc Memory Service Manual"
    * HP Part# 09895-90030
+   * See Documents folder

 ## HP-IB
    * ("HP-IB" is the short form used in the project)
    * "Condensed Description of the Hewlett Packard Interface Bus"
    * Printed March 1975
    * HP Part# 59401-90030
+   * See Documents folder

 ## Tutorial Description of The Hewllet Packard Interface Bus
    * ("HP-IB Tutorial" is the short form used in the project)